You feel cold all the time

 You’re having trouble falling asleep

 While it’s not uncommon to face a difficult night trying to fall asleep occasionally, a consistent struggle might indicate a deeper issue.
 Your body could be trying to alert you to a potential health concern.
-Persistent difficulty falling asleep can be associated with several sleep or health disorders, including but not limited to insomnia, restless leg syndrome, or mental health conditions such as anxiety and depression.

 You’re experiencing disrupted sleep

 Similarly, frequently waking up in the middle of the night and finding it hard to fall back asleep could signal a problem.
 This can be due to a range of factors, from stress and lifestyle choices like late-night caffeine or alcohol consumption to underlying health conditions such as sleep apnea.
-It’s more than just waking up feeling exhausted – chronic disruptions in your sleep cycle can pave the way for more severe health complications.

 Your joint areas are swollen